 \subsubsection{\textbf{Comparison of Computational Costs}}

 To evaluate computational efficiency across all methods, we conducted a detailed statistical analysis, summarized in Table \ref{tab:computation costs}.
 This analysis adheres to previously described experimental setups and includes metrics such as total training time (minutes), testing time (seconds), and model size (number of parameters) for the IP dataset.
-All tests were run on an Ubuntu 22.04 system equipped with a GeForce RTX 3090 GPU.

 Our method showcases competitive processing times, significantly outperforming advanced models like HiT, MAEST, 3DViT, and SSFTT in terms of efficiency.
 However, it records slightly longer times compared to simpler models such as vanilla ViT, SpeFormer, HUSST, and ViM.
 When it comes to the number of trainable parameters, our approach proves to be more efficient, requiring fewer parameters than other leading methods, which underscores its parameter efficiency.